scaffold-eth/se-2-challenges/README.md

 <details markdown='1'><summary>Question Eight</summary>

-> The user already sent deposited their ETH, but they still have to deposit their tokens.
+> The user already deposited their ETH, but they still have to deposit their tokens.
 How do we require a token transfer from them?

 </details>